Kallang River body parts murder: Search in Leong's matrimonial home

-On 18 June 2005, after he was charged for murder, Leong was brought back to his flat in Lorong 3, Geylang, where many reporters scrambled to get a glimpse of the killer who terrorized Singapore with the gruesome murder of Liu Hong Mei.
-The media was full of the filmed scenes of police officers entering and leaving the ninth-floor unit with collected evidence for purposes of their investigations.
+On 18 June 2005, after he was charged for murder, Leong was brought back to his flat in Lorong 3, Geylang, where many reporters filmed scenes of police officers entering and leaving the ninth-floor unit with collected evidence for purposes of their investigations.

-Among the items collected were a partially damaged meat cleaver, a rubber mallet, some Chinese newspapers with their pages missing, plastic bags, some of Leong's clothes previously worn before his arrest, and a towel he allegedly used to strangle Liu to death.
-Forensic pathologist Dr Teo Eng Swee, who conducted an autopsy on the victim, found some tiny shards of metal fragments stuck to the muscles of Liu's severed left leg (later recovered after Leong was arrested).
+Among the items collected were a partially damaged meat cleaver, a rubber mallet, some Chinese language newspapers with their pages missing, plastic bags, some of Leong's clothes previously worn before his arrest, and a towel he allegedly used to strangle Liu to death.
+Forensic pathologist Dr Teo Eng Swee, who conducted an autopsy on the victim, found tiny shards of metal fragments stuck to the muscles of Liu's severed left leg (later recovered after Leong was arrested).
 These metal fragments were later matched to the meat cleaver, which Leong claimed to have used to dismember Liu.

 The torn pages of newspapers found wrapped around the body parts were also revealed to be the missing pages from Leong's subscribed newspapers, which the police confiscated.
-The fabric fibers found on the boxes were also matched to those of Leong's clothes, and the masking tape found on the carton boxes also came from Leong's home.
-The plastic bags used to wrap up the body parts were the same as those found in the bedroom of Leong's 24-year-old son.
+The fabric fibres found on the boxes were also matched to those of Leong's clothes, and the masking tape found on the carton boxes also came from Leong's home.
+The plastic bags used to wrap the body parts were the same as those found in the bedroom of Leong's 24-year-old son.